vivitt/astro-portfolio/src/data/blog/the-collab-lab-week-7.md

 pubDate: 2024-03-25
 author: "Viviana Yanez"

-excerpt: "We are pretty close to the end of our Collab Lab project 🤯.
+description: "We are pretty close to the end of our Collab Lab project 🤯.

 Since we started, I worked each week pairing with another developer on an issue assigned to us.
 Usually, it was a new feature to add, and it was great that the complexity was growing at a very nice pace, so it kept us really engaged with the project."

+layout: "../../layouts/BlogPostLayout.astro"

 ---

 We are pretty close to the end of our Collab Lab project 🤯.